jools-r/jquery-cookiebar/README.md

 * Custom class names for buttons and wrapper for use with existing frameworks
 * Add replacement strings for accept and decline links in the message body
 * Add aria attributes
+* Add stricter if-conditional for 'accepted' cookie state only
 * More extensive help